20 ways to grow grit.

 Linda: I confess to having great admiration and sometimes envy towards people who have experienced great success in their chosen field, not matter what it is.
 I sometimes wonder if I could ever achieve that kind of greatness and wonder about what differentiates them from those who are accomplished, but to a more moderate degree.
 Malcolm Gladwell refers to those who are exceptional as “outliers” in his best-selling book of the same name.
 In it, he refers to what he calls the “ten thousand hours” which he claims is the minimum amount of time one has to put into a chose field in order to achieve an outstanding level of competence.
 The ten thousand hours does not, of course, guarantee a high level of success but it is an essential factor.
 Some of the other factors are talent, ambition, and yes luck.

 In her recently published book, Grit, The Power and Passion of Perseverance, Angela Duckworth focuses on another factor in the equation that she refers to as grit.
-She describes grit as the embodiment of several characteristics, which include commitment, intention, stick-to-it-tive-ness, resilience, and persistence.
+She describes grit as the embodiment of several characteristics which include commitment, intention, stick-to-it-tive-ness, resilience, and persistence.
 Grit (the book) offers a strong case for substantiating the premise that when it comes to successful outcomes, grit trumps talent every time.
-Duckworth is a scientist and her claim is convincing not because she believes it (although she does) but because of numerous studies that she has cited, may of which she has engaged in herself.
+Duckworth is a scientist and her claim is convincing not because she believes it (although she does) but because of numerous studies that she has cited, many of which she has engaged in herself.
 Unlike talent, which is fixed and remains fairly constant through life, grit can be developed and strengthened through intentional practices many of which she describes in the book.

 The examples that she uses are taken from a wide range of situations, fields and experiences including athletics, performing artists, outstanding entrepreneurs, spelling bee winners, and West Point cadets.
 Since my passionate area of interest and fascination is in the area of exemplary, loving relationships, I found her theory applicable and relevant.
 From the years of work that Charlie and I have done personally and assisting others to grow stronger, we feel validated by Duckworth’s research for our own conclusions about the ways that we can all grow grit: